 Many dachshund owners wondered how long can a dachshund be left alone.
 I also had the same question when I was new to dachshund owning.
 Dachshunds are among the dog breeds that form a deep emotional connection with their owner.
-When their owner leaves them even for a short time, they can become anxious and stressed and show behaviour like excessive barking, howling and digging.
-This condition is known as separation anxiety; for that reason, we need to know the safe time we can leave them alone.
+When their owner leaves them even for a short time, they can become anxious and stressed and show behaviour like excessive barking, howling, and digging.
+This condition is known as separation anxiety; for that reason, we should know the safe time we can leave them alone.

 What are the potential consequences of leaving your dachshund for too long?